ministryofjustice/security-guidance/docs/data-destruction-instruction-and-confirmation-letter.md

 # Instruction & Confirmation Letter

-The current draft of a templated MOJ data destruction letter, that may be issued by the MOJ to a supplier.
+The current draft of a templated Ministry of Justice \(MOJ\) data destruction letter, that may be issued by the MOJ to a supplier.
 The letter describes required actions and information, followed by a responsive declaration from the supplier.

 ## Letter issued by MOJ